LoopKit/loopdocs/docs/operation/loop-settings/rileylink.md

 ![img/RL_bt.jpg](img/RL_bt.jpg){width="350"}
 {align="center"}

-## Medtronic Device Menu
+## Medtronic

-The rest of this page covers the additional items found only on the Medtronic Device menu.
+The rest of this page covers the additional items found only with Medtronic pumps.

 ### Pump